devinkr/js-dom/readme.md

 $('p').addClass('pizza')
 ```

 This add the class of `pizza` to each of the paragraph tags.
 This is happening through something called "implicit iteration" in jQuery.
-Under the hood Javascript is looping through each paragraph tag and adding a class.
+Under the hood JavaScript is looping through each paragraph tag and adding a class.
 What if we wanted to log the HTML to the console?
 We might try this...

 ```js
 console.log($('p').html())